<- 2 # treatments

 This question can be phrased in two ways:

-A great deal of effort has been expended on the first question, though in my view, the second question is more important.
+When sample size is discussed, it’s mainly focused on the first question, the question of statistical power for null hypothesis tests.
+However, the second question is more important.
 Confidence intervals are more useful than hypothesis tests in general; failing to reject a null hypothesis is much more informative when you know the precision of the estimate.

 Nonetheless, let’s consider the first question first.

-A partial \(F\) test for this null would amount to fitting the model with the factor and the model with only an intercept, then calculating the \(F\) statistic to compare them.
-The standard result is that under \(H_0\), the \(F\) statistic follows an \(F_{q,n-p}\) distribution, where \(q\) is the difference in the number of parameters between the models, \(p\) is the number of parameters in the larger model, and \(n\) is the number of experimental units.
+An \(F\) test for this null would amount to fitting the model with the factor and the model with only an intercept, then calculating the \(F\) statistic to compare them.
+We previously worked out the distribution of \(F\) under \(H_0\), finding that it follows an \(F\) distribution with degrees of freedom depending on the sample size and number of treatments.

 It turns out we can also obtain the \(F\) statistic’s distribution under an alternative hypothesis.